 Candidates can give you the talk, but how can you tell if they can walk the walk” Here are my top five interviewing tips:

-Every half-decent candidate should have prepared answers to “What are your weaknesses” and “Where would you like to be in ten years’ time?”
-If you want to really test them though, do something different.
+Every half-decent candidate should have prepared answers to “What are your weaknesses” and “Where would you like to be in ten years’ time If you want to really test them though, do something different.
 Take them for a round of golf and assess if they can multi-task can they speak, think and play at once Do they take risky hole-in-one strategies or go for the shorter shots” Nothing shows candidates” true colours than a competitive situation.

 Sounds simple, right” You?d be surprised how often quality research is overlooked.
 A cursory glance over your website will allow grads to regurgitate top line information, but look for evidence they have delved deeper and wider within the industry to truly understand your business culture and what makes it tick.
-Ask why they find your business interesting, and then why a competitor would be interesting you?ll easily spot who has come prepared and who hasn?t.?
+Ask why they find your business interesting, and then why a competitor would be interesting you?ll easily spot who has come prepared and who hasn’t.

-3. The pub test When you?re interviewing a candidate, don’t be tempted to moderate your personal assessment of the grad’s social skills.
+When you’re interviewing a candidate, don’t be tempted to moderate your personal assessment of the grad’s social skills.
 Ask yourself, would I enjoy going for a drink with this person” If you don’t find them interesting, then you can bet your customers won’t.
 Making allowances because they are young, or inexperienced stores up issues for the future.
 Either they are a functioning human being or they are not, and no amount of training can change that.